 Augmented Reality (AR):

-Augmented reality puts people in realistic situations that are augmented by computer-generated video, audio, or sensory information.
+Augmented reality differs from virtual reality in that it puts people in realistic situations that are augmented by computer-generated video, audio, or sensory information.
 This kind of system allows people to interact with actual and artificial features, be monitored for their reactions, or be trained on the best ways to deal with various stimuli.

 Extremely large data sets that are statistically analyzed to gain detailed insights.
 The data can involve billions of records and require substantial computer-processing power.
-Data sets are sometimes linked together to see how patterns in one domain affect other areas.
+Datasets are sometimes linked together to see how patterns in one domain affect other areas.
 Data can be structured into fixed fields or unstructured as free-flowing information.
-The analysis of big data sets can reveal patterns, trends, or underlying relationships that were not previously apparent to researchers.
+The analysis of big datasets, often using AI, can reveal patterns, trends, or underlying relationships that were not previously apparent to researchers.

-Automated tools for answering human questions.
+Automated tools for answering human questions in natural language.
 Chatbots are being used in retail, finance, government agencies, nonprofits, and other organizations to respond to frequently asked questions or routine inquiries.

 Data storage and processing used to take place on personal computers or local servers controlled by individual users.
 In recent years, however, storage and processing have migrated to digital servers hosted at data centers operated by internet platforms, and people can store information and process data without being in close proximity to the data center.
 Cloud computing offers convenience, reliability, and the ability to scale applications quickly.